 The door is open for Lee to have a big game since it's likely the Warriors will be without guard Monta Ellis, who suffered a lower back strain two days ago against Toronto.
 That's Ellis' average of 27.9 points missing from the offense.

 But Lee said he is not going to try to set career-highs against his former team.
-General manager Larry Riley is convinced Lee has the right mind-set heading into
+General manager Larry Riley is convinced Lee has the right mind-set heading into the game.

 "There's a temptation for a guy to try to do too much in a game like this," Riley said.
 "But I think he's ahead of the curve.
 He knows to just go play his game."